 \section{Reproducibility Statement}

 The primary contribution of our work, \algoName, is a skill-centric representation designed to work with existing model-based and model-free pipelines.
 The implementation simply involves concatenating the value functions corresponding to the available skills into an embedding vector that can be used for HRL or planning.
 We provide all necessary information for setting up \algoName to work with a reader's RL algorithm of choice in Sections~\ref{sec:mf_algo}, ~\ref{sec:vf_planning_algo} and Appendix~\ref{app:implementation}.
 Our model-free experiments are conducted on an open-source gym environment and we provide configuration details for setting up our quantitative experiments in Appendix~\ref{app:mf}.
 We hope that this encourages the community to utilize and build upon the ideas presented in the paper.
-We plan to release the code along with information about the proprietary environments used in a public release of this article upon publication.
+We plan to release more information about the proprietary environments and tasks used in a public release\footnote{\texttt{\href{https://cs.berkeley.edu/~shah/VFS}{cs.berkeley.edu/$\sim$shah/VFS}}} of this article at a later date.